 What are different types of sleep disorders?

-- Insomnia, which refers to problems sleeping or keeping asleep.
+- Insomnia, which refers to sleep disorder or keeping asleep.
 It can cause many long-term problems such as depression, performance problems, irritation, weight gain, etc.

 - Sleep apnea– pauses in breathing during sleep.
 This is a serious medical condition that causes the body to breathe in less oxygen.
 It can also cause you to wake up during the night and causes long term health problems.

 - Parasomnias, which refers to a group of sleeping problems, such as- sleep talking, sleepwalking, groaning, nightmares, bed-wetting, teeth grinding, jaw clenching, etc.

 - Narcolepsy is characterized by ‘sleep attacks’ that occur while awake.
 These make feel extremely tired at random times and fall asleep without warning.

 What are the symptoms of sleep disorders?

 Symptoms differ from person to person depending on the severity and type of sleeping disorder.
 They may also vary when sleep disorders are a result of any other condition.
 However, the symptoms of sleep disorders are usually: insomnia, waking up frequently, tiredness in the morning, unusual breathing patterns, urges to move while falling asleep, unusual movement or other experiences while asleep, unintentional changes to your sleep/wake schedule, irritability or anxiety, impaired performance at work or school, lack of concentration, depression, weight gain, etc.

 How to overcome sleep disorder?